Strauss–Howe generational theory: Arthurian Generation

-The Arthurian Generation was born between 1433 and 1460 and is of the hero archetype.
-Members of the generation grew up during England's retreat from France, during an era of rising civil unrest.
+The arthurian generation was born between 1433 and 1460 and is of the hero archetype.
+Members of the generation grew up during England's retreat from the Hundred Years' War in France, during an era of rising civil unrest.

 Humanist Generation

-The Humanist Generation was born between 1461 and 1482 and is of the artist/adaptive archetype.
+The humanist generation was born between 1461 and 1482 and is of the artist/adaptive archetype.

-This generation came of age at the height of the Middle Ages, just prior to the Reformation and Renaissance.
-For the educated classes life was fairly static, with Renaissance Humanist teaching and a clear career path through the church or State bureaucracy becoming increasingly available for the educated middle classes.
+This generation grew up at the height of the Middle Ages, just prior to the Reformation and Renaissance.
+The educated middle classes are influenced by Renaissance Humanist teaching and presented with a clear career path through the church or State bureaucracy.
 Humanist influences took hold across Europe, and in many ways prepared the intellectual landscape for the coming reformation.
 Their youth coincided with the development of the European Printing press allowing greater dissemination of knowledge.

-According to Strauss and Howe, those who constituted this generation had a sheltered childhood during a bloody civil war and were educated abroad, becoming Greek language tutors, international scholars, poets, prelates, and literate merchants and yeomen.
-The education produced by the humanist generation has been described as focused on the qualitative and the subjective, rather than the quantitative and the objective.
+According to Strauss and Howe, they became Greek language tutors, international scholars, poets, prelates, and literate merchants and yeomen.
+They described their education produced by the humanist generation as being focused on the qualitative and the subjective, rather than the quantitative and the objective.

-Some of the notable persons who influenced this generation include Thomas More, Erasmus, Thomas Linacre, John Colet, Cardinal Wolsey, Michelangelo, Copernicus, Francisco Pizarro and Cesare Borgia.
+Some of the notable people who influenced this generation include Thomas More, Erasmus, Thomas Linacre, John Colet, Cardinal Wolsey, Michelangelo, Copernicus, Francisco Pizarro and Cesare Borgia.
 King Edward V was also born into this generation, but as he died at only 15 years old, it is difficult to properly place him in this archetype.
 However, according to the historian Dominic Mancini Edward was very fascinated with science and philosophy, and was very well learned beyond his years.

 Reformation Saeculum

 Reformation Generation

-The Reformation Generation generation was born between 1483 and 1511 and is of the prophet archetype.
-This generation rebeled as youths, prompting the first colleges in the 1520s.
+The reformation generation was born between 1483 and 1511 and is of the prophet archetype.
+This generation rebelled as youths, prompting the first colleges in the 1520s.

 Reprisal Generation

-The Reprisal Generation was born between 1512 and 1540 and is of the nomad/reactive archetype.
-They spent their childhood amid religious frenzy and widespread erosion of social authority—and came of age in a cynical, post-Awakening era of cut-throat politics and roller-coaster markets.
-They crewed the ships during the wars of the Spanish Armada and saw the expansion of British territories and colonization in the New World overseas.
+The reprisal generation was born between 1512 and 1540 and is of the nomad/reactive archetype.
+They grew up during the wars of the Spanish Armada and saw the expansion of British territories and colonization in the New World overseas.

 Elizabethan Generation

-The Elizabethan Generation was born between 1541 and 1565 and is of the hero archetype.
-They benefited as children from explosive growth in academies intended to transform them into perfect people of civic achievement and teamwork.
-They came to age during the Anglo-Spanish War (1585-1604).
+The Elizabethan generation was born between 1541 and 1565 and is of the hero archetype.
+They benefited as children from growth in academies.
+They grew up during the Anglo-Spanish War (1585–1604).
 They regulated commerce, explored overseas empires, built English country houses, pursued science, and wrote poetry that celebrated an orderly universe.

 Parliamentary Generation

-The Parliamentary Generation was born between 1566 and 1587 and is of the artist archetype.
-Their childhoods took place during an era of foreign threats and war.
-They built impeccable credentials in law, scholarship, religion, and arts and crafts guilds.
+The parliamentary generation was born between 1566 and 1587 and is of the artist archetype.
+Their grew up during an era of foreign threats and war.
+They built credentials in law, scholarship, religion, and arts and crafts guilds.